Te Taumata Whakahaere

 Prior to joining Te Tāhū Hauora, Richard worked for 20 years in and around the NHS in England, including as director of intelligence at the Care Quality Commission.
 He has also worked for the King’s Fund in London, and is a 2006–07 Harkness Fellow.

 Don has had an extensive career in health and holds a deep interest in health systems, especially the role they play in addressing health inequities.
-He has led and managed change across health in both Aotearoa and internationally, in primary care settings, public health and integrated care.
-He is an experienced leader and adept at navigating stakeholder relationships.
+He has led and managed change across health systems in both Aotearoa and internationally, in primary care settings and public health.
+He has led regional approaches to reducing non-communicable diseases and has provided policy advice to the World Health Organization on Social Determinants of Health and Primary Health Care.

-Dr Peter Jansen (Ngāti Hinerangi, Ngāti Raukawa) is the tumuaki chief executive of Te Tāhū Hauora Health Quality & Safety Commission.
+Dr Peter Jansen (Ngāti Hinerangi, Ngāti Raukawa) is the Tumuaki Chief Executive of Te Tāhū Hauora Health Quality & Safety Commission.

 Dr Jansen is a specialist medical practitioner with extensive experience in health service governance, management, research and service delivery.